lolbat/wrongdog/content/posts/GoodbyeIpad.md

 ---
 title: "Goodbye iPad"
 date: 2024-05-19T11:08:38-06:00
-draft: true
+draft: false
 description: "When does a device become too much of a burden to use?
-The iPad is a great example of how neglect can make something more of a pain to use than to keep"
+The iPad is a great example of how neglect can make something more of a pain to use than to keep."
 tags:
     - iOS
     - iPad